 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-If you want to be removed from the list of registered establishments, you should contact HMRC who will remove you manually.
+Name of Scheme What does it do?
+Who and what is eligible? • If you want to be removed from the list of registered establishments, you should contact HMRC who will remove you manually.
 This is not immediate, so you must tell customers that you are no longer offering the discount.
-When you start offering the discount You should include the Eat Out to Help Out Scheme name on the bill when you offer the discount.
-You should wait until you're registered before you offer discounts to your customers.
-You cannot offer discounts before 3 August.
-When you register for the scheme, it is expected that you will offer it during the whole of your opening hours on all the eligible days that you are open and on all qualifying sales of food or drink.
+When you start offering the discount • You should include the Eat Out to Help Out Scheme name on the bill when you offer the discount. • You should wait until you're registered before you offer discounts to your customers. • When you register for the scheme, it is expected that you will offer it during the whole of your opening hours on all the eligible days that you are open and on all qualifying sales of food or drink.
 You should offer the discount where there is a reasonable expectation at the point of sale that the customer is purchasing food or non-alcoholic drinks to eat or drink in.

 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?

-Scheme Records you must keep
+Serience Records you must keep

 For each day you're using the scheme,

 you must keep records of the:

 Total number of people who have used the scheme in your establishment Total value of transactions under the scheme Total amount of discounts you've given If you are using the scheme for more than one establishment, you must keep these records for each.

 Making a claim

-You cannot claim yet.
-The service you'll use to claim reimbursements will be available on 7 August 2020.
+You can claim money back through the Eat Out to Help Out Scheme using the claims service.
 The service will close on 30 September.
 You must wait 7 days from registration to make your first claim.
 HMRC will pay eligible claims within 5 working days.
 You will be able to submit claims on a weekly basis.